PGA Tour announces shock reconciliation with Saudi-backed breakaway LIV Golf - KTVZ

 All pending legal disputes ended

-After the LIV Golf was announced last year, several star golfers left the PGA Tour for the super-rich contracts of LIV.
+After the LIV Golf Invitational Series was announced last year, several star golfers left the PGA Tour for the super-rich contracts of LIV.

-Monahan described the deal as a “transformational partnership,” that would “benefit golf’s players, commercial and charitable partners and fans.”
+“What we’ve agreed to here is a framework agreement, and the binding elements are tied to the litigation,” Monahan told reporters.
+“A lot of these details we’ve got to work through.”

-He praised PIF Governor Yasir Al-Rumayyan, saying his “vision and collaborative and forward-thinking approach” was not only a solution to the rift within the sport but also a “commitment to taking it to new heights.”
+In a statement that accompanied the announcement, Monahan praised PIF Governor Yasir Al-Rumayyan, saying his “vision and collaborative and forward-thinking approach” was not only a solution to the rift within the sport, but a “commitment to taking it to new heights.”

-“This will engender a new era in global golf, for the better,” he added.

 In the same statement, Al-Rumayyan said it was an “exciting day,” for golf and the sport’s fans.